-3.2.7.1.
-The decision-making bodies must operate according to the following procedural rules, which apply to the decision-making process.
+- 3.2.7.1.
+The decision-making bodies must operate according to the following procedural rules, which apply to the decision-making process. - a) Deadlines b) Equal Treatment c) Representation

-a) Deadlines

 Deadlines are those defined in the core process outlined in this Manual and must be respected.